firebolt-db/godocs/docs/Guides/operate-engines/working-with-engines-using-ddl.md

     FROM information_schema.engines WHERE engine_name = 'your_engine'
     ```

-3. Test auto-scaling using a query that will overload a single cluster and check `information_schema.engines` to see the value of `CLUSTERS` change.
+3. Test auto-scaling by running a query that overloads a single cluster, then check `information_schema.engines` to observe the change in the `CLUSTERS` value.
+The specific query used to test this functionality should only be capable of overloading the engine.
+The following example is one such query, but you can use any query that causes the engine to overload.

     1. In the **Develop Space**, run the following example query **in two separate tabs simultaneously**.
        The following code example calculates the maximum product of `a.x` and `b.y` after casting them to `BIGINT`, and the total count of joined rows from two generated series of numbers ranging from 1 to 1,000,000: